Floodgates Publishing

 Synecdoche is a figure of speech in which a single element names the whole.
 To explain why apostolic statements about baptism didn't mean what they said, the original defenders of the belief-only position appealed to synecdoche.
 The book shows that synecdoche, combined with the Analytic Connection (II), confirms baptismal efficacy rather than explaining it away.

-IX.The Perspicuity Self-Contradiction
+VIII.The Perspicuity Self-Contradiction

 Chapter 9